cp3402-students/Coursework_3402_group4/theme.md

 ## Theme Design

-Our Design in WordPress inherit our design in figma, using figma save us lots of times, so we implement our design without doubt and concerns.
+Our Design in WordPress inherit our design in [figma] (https://www.figma.com/file/1ubJjWaeQUFzoygyQkc2WO/CP3402), using figma save us lots of times, so we implement our design without doubt and concerns.
 The overall style of the follow a simplism approach, therefore we use a bold header design and footer design to make vistor interest in our website, thus may purchase tutoring services.

 ### Typology